View Vertically: A Hierarchical Network for Trajectory Prediction via Fourier Spectrums: Experiments

-\textbf{c.
-Spectrum Interpolation} The \MODEL~splits trajectory prediction into a two-stage ``keypoints-interpolation'' process.
-Although the first stage sub-networks have already given a low-resolution prediction composed of a few keypoints, they are difficult to reflect agents' subtle interaction and activity differences.
-Ablation variations b1 and c show the improvements brought by the second-stage interpolation sub-networks.
-Results show that the spectrum interpolation improves over 10\% ADE to the variation c (which takes the linear interpolation as the second-stage interpolation method).
-It effectively proves the superiority of the spectrum interpolation network for describing and modeling agents' fine activities.
+Similar to some \emph{goal-driven methods}, \MODEL~splits trajectory prediction into a two-stage ``keypoints-interpolation'' process.
+However, the most significant difference from these methods is that our model implements the entire process with trajectory spectrums rather than spatial coordinates.
+Correspondingly, the second stage ``goal-conditioned prediction'' has turned into the ``spectrum interpolation''.
+Although the first stage sub-network has already given a low-resolution prediction composed of a few keypoint spectrums, it is not easy to reflect agents' subtle interactions and activity differences.
+The spectrum interpolation sub-network aims to interpolate these ``key'' spectrums into the complete trajectory spectrums, thus reflecting agents' fine-level interactive preferences.
+Variation c only implements the S1 sub-network but utilizes linear interpolation to finish forecasting.
+Variations b1 and c could show the improvements brought by the interpolation sub-network.
+Results point out that b1 improves about 7\% in ADE compared with variation c.
+It effectively reflects the superiority of the ``coarse-to-fine'' hierarchical prediction with spectrums.